Budget Feasible Mechanisms: The Space of Budget Feasible Mechanisms

-Looking at problems previously studied in procurement, one could also ask whether the ``hiring a team of agents'' problems ~\cite{AT07,T03,KKT05,CFHK08} have good budget feasible mechanisms.
-In these problems there is a set of feasible outcomes (e.g. all possible spanning trees or all paths from $s$ to $t$) and the goal is to design a mechanism that yields a feasible solution at minimal cost.
-Call such a problem {\em nontrivial} if all solutions contain more than one element.
+Looking at problems previously studied in procurement, one could also ask whether ``hiring a team of agents'' problems~\cite{AT07,T03,KKT05,CFHK08} have good budget feasible mechanisms.
+In these problems there is a set of feasible outcomes (e.g. all possible spanning trees or all paths from $s$ to $t$) and the goal is to design a mechanism that yields a feasible solution.
+In the literature these problems have been studied with the goal of designing mechanisms which yield minimal payments (frugal), according to various benchmarks.

+In our notation, such problems can be written as having a function $V(S)=1$ if $S \in \mathcal{F}$, and 0 otherwise, where $\mathcal{F}$ is the set of all feasible outcomes.
+Call such a problem {\em nontrivial} if all solutions in $\mathcal{F}$ contain more than one element.

-\begin{theorem} There is no budget feasible mechanism with a bounded approximation ratio for any nontrivial ``hiring a team of agents'' problem. \end{theorem}
+\begin{theorem} There is no budget feasible mechanism with a bounded approximation ratio for any nontrivial ``hiring a team of agents'' problem. \end{theorem}~

-\begin{proof} Assume for purpose of contradiction, there exists a a bounded approximation ratio mechanism $f$ which is truthful and budget feasible.
-Let $S$ be a feasible solution, and consider the bid profile in which all agents in $S$ declare $\epsilon>0$, and all other agents declare $B$.
-Since the problem is nontrivial, the minimal cost of a feasible solution different than $S$ (if it exists) exceeds the budget.
+\begin{proof} Assume for purpose of contradiction, there exists a budget feasible mechanism $f$ that guarantees a bounded approximation ratio.
+Let $S$ be a feasible outcome, and consider the bid profile in which all agents in $S$ declare positive cost $\epsilon<B/|S|$, and all other agents declare $B$.
+Since the problem is nontrivial, the minimal cost of a feasible outcome different than $S$ (if it exists) exceeds the budget.
 Since $f$ guarantees a bounded approximation ratio, it must allocate to $S$.
-Therefore every agent in $S$ is in all possible outcomes of the mechanism, and must be paid $B$.
-Since $S$ is nontrivial, it has more than one element, which contradicts budget feasibility. \end{proof}
+For agent $i \in S$, consider the cost vector $(c'_{i},c_{-i})$ with $c'_{i} = B- \epsilon(|S|-1)$.
+Observe that $S$ remains a cost-feasible solution, and the only one in $\mathcal{F}$, and therefore $f(c'_{i},c_{-i}) =S$, which implies the threshold payment of agent $i$ is at least $c'_{i}$.
+Since this holds for all agents in $S$, budget feasibility is contradicted. \end{proof}~